Kali-ki/TaskTrackerAndroid/README.md

-# To-Do-List-Android
+# TaskTracker

-Run it with Android Studio
+A simple To-Do-List Android